 Now that you’ve launched your website, you have a powerful marketing tool for your business.
 But, your site is only as useful as the content is current.
 The process of keeping the content on your site current is part of your website maintenance, and it’s important to keep both visitors and search engines supplied with new information.

 If you update the content on your website on a regular basis, potential clients will be drawn back to your site to find out “what’s new”.
-The search engines also visit the sites in their queue regularly.
+Search engines also visit the sites in their queue regularly.
 The catch is that you’ll stay in the queue only if you update your site regularly.
-If the search engines visit your site several times in a row, and don’t find anything new, your site may be removed from the queue – which can adversely affect your search engine rankings.
+If search engines visit your site several times in a row, and don’t find anything new, your site may be removed from the queue – which can adversely affect your search engine rankings.